 Conflict is the confrontation of two opposing forces.
 In a story, conflict comes from obstacles to a given character’s goals.
 It may be an inanimate object (inclement weather when a character’s goal is to climb Mount Everest), or another character with an opposing goal (in a sports movie, one team wants to win, the other team also wants to win).

-Of course, conflict doesn’t need to be as obvious as a guy having an all out brawl with a dog… But it can be:
+Of course, conflict doesn’t need to be as obvious as a guy having an all-out brawl with a dog… But it can be:

 Something About Mary • Writing a scene example

 Sure, this battle is largely for laughs, but it also makes sense as a piece of conflict.
 The dog is an obstacle in the way of Ted’s goal: impressing Mary.
-He wants to be calm, cool, and collected, but instead, he’s caught in a ridiculous battle with a small pooch.
+He wants to be calm, cool, and collected, but instead, he’s caught in a ridiculous battle with a tiny pooch.

 Conflict often manifests in dialogue.